Old Crow Medicine Show: Paint This Town (2022)

 The band released their seventh studio album, Paint This Town on April 22, 2022.
 It is their first to feature members Jerry Pentecost (drums/percussion), Mike Harris (banjo/guitar) and Mason Via (guitar/vocals) and their first since the second departure of founding member Fuqua at the end of 2019.
-In March 2023, Old Crow played at C2C: Country to Country, Europe's largest country music festival, performing at 3Arena in Dublin, OVO Hydro in Glasgow and The O2 Arena in London.
+In March 2023, Old Crow played at C2C: Country to Country, Europe's largest country music festival, performing at the 3Arena in Dublin, OVO Hydro in Glasgow and The O2 Arena in London.

 Jubilee (2023)

 Celebrating 25 years as a group, Old Crow released their eighth studio album, Jubilee, 25 August 2023 through ATO Records.
 Nominated for the Grammy Award for Best Folk Album at the 66th Annual Grammy Awards, the album, with Matt Ross-Spang co-producing, features as guest artists Sierra Ferrell, Mavis Staples, and (former group member) Willie Watson.